vlat456/ideapad300-15isk/README.md

 Lenovo Ideapad 300-15ISK / High Sierra 10.13.6
 ======================================
 Confirmed to work flawlessly with 10.13.6
 At this point DSDT.dsl and SSDT-2-CB-01.dsl ACPI tables (GFX0->IGPU rename) were used.
-Other tables appearing here are not in use.
+Other tables listed here are not in use.

 Notes
 =====